 Paid Time Off

-Trainees are eligible to receive twenty-five (25) weekdays of paid time off (PTO) per academic year.
+Residents are eligible to receive twenty (20) weekdays of paid time off (PTO) per academic year.
 PTO is available for any reason except for days off resulting from a work-related injury or illness or short-term or long-term disability, to which separate policies apply.
-Examples of PTO include vacation, non-work-related illness, illness of a dependent, bereavement (beyond what is allocated per THR policy), maternity/paternity leave, and holiday, USMLE Step 3 testing, and job/fellowship interviews.
+Examples of PTO include vacation, non-work-related illness, illness of a dependent, bereavement (beyond what is allocated per Texas Health Resources’ policy), maternity/paternity leave, USMLE Step 3 testing, and job/fellowship interviews.

 Memberships and Subscriptions

 - The New England Journal of Medicine

 UpToDate is available from any computer on campus.